 Support ASCOM & Maxim-DL

 Notice: Those are the 64 bit versions of SKS.
-The old 32 bit versions can be accessed from here.
-However those 32 versions are not maintained nor supported anymore.
-They are available for compatibility with old 32 bit Windows OS.
-We do recommend using the 64 bit SKS versions whenever possible.
+The 32 bit versions can be accessed from here.
+They are available for compatibility with old 32 bit Windows OS and/or if there is no ASCOM 64 bit driver available for a device.
+However we do recommend using the 64 bit SKG versions whenever possible.

 SKSS provides several innovative tools for astro-imaging which can be downloaded, installed and activated with different levels of license.